dylanpicart/excel_sharepoint_etl/README.md

 - Downloading PDF files via browser automation using Puppeteer
 - Uploading and linking PDFs stored in SharePoint

 The pipeline has been designed for efficient processing of multiple sheets and files while preserving advanced Excel formatting and ensuring secure, authenticated access via SharePoint.
+This version has

 ---